Sufflavus/Sufflavus.github.io/_posts/2016-01-12-JS-Tips-Take-While.md

 {% gist Sufflavus/3a0015453a127a20f578 %}

+Here I use *some* to find the first element which does not fulfill the *predicate* condition.
+When index is found I call slice function to get the result array.

+I found this one realization in the [Internet](link).
+This one implementation seems to me pretty interesting and unusual so I desided to consider it as well.

+### Performance

+### Conclusion

 If you find any mistakes or have any suggestions please feel free to let me know.
 Thanks.